ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 which are zero-sized (0D) Dirac delta functional δ imaginary-invisible local mathematical points which occupy no space yet operate via hidden dimensional unknown material nonlocally entangled mechanisms.

 Such unnaturalness arises as an unacknowledged attempt to solve the classical multi-body problem on the universal(multiverse!) scale while the 3-body problem is proven to be computationally intractable.
 Computationally intractable means an AI worldview cannot be computationally reproduced from the SUSY hidden dimensional physics mechanisms.
-The committee could soon ask for an AI peer review of the matter perhaps utilizing the Isabelle Archive of Formal Proofs [8] and perhaps utilizing some future OpenAI natural language processing API [9] once the AI neural network automated theorem provers are able to understand multivariable calculus in the analytic domain.
-AI peer review of SUSY particle model requires explaning how nuclear force is “carried”by exchange of unobservable [quark-emitter→gluoncarrier← quark-absorber] virtual particles contrary to every observed [emitter↔emitted↔absorber] interaction resulting in a repulsion from any would-be line of attraction.

 And at ever higher-energies why don’t the LHC beams of zero-sized particles which occupy no space just pass through one another without colliding?

 Hence: contradiction by AI.

 Thus the particle model ends and field integrations begin.